|Nutritional Guidelines (per serving)|

 - 1 cup sugar

 Butter a platter or baking sheet.
 In a large saucepan, combine molasses, sugar, butter, and cider or white vinegar.

-Stirring constantly, bring to a boil and cook, without stirring, until the mixture reaches 250 degrees F. (the hard-ball stage) on a candy thermometer, or until a small amount of mixture dropped into very cold water forms a ball that is hard enough to hold its shape yet is pliable.
+Stirring constantly, bring to a boil and cook, without stirring, until the mixture reaches 250 F (the hard-ball stage) on a candy thermometer, or until a small amount of mixture dropped into very cold water forms a ball that is hard enough to hold its shape yet is pliable.